Quantum Enhanced Cavity QED Interferometer with Partially Delocalized Atoms in Lattices

 Technical noise in experiment such as mechanical vibrations and local oscillator dephasing, as well as single particle decoherence due to interatomic interactions also impose a constraint on the interrogation time.
 In particular, single-particle decoherence imposes even more severe restrictions when operating with entangled states given their fragility to it \cite{Note1}.
 For $^{87}$Rb assuming a $5.32~\mu$m atom separation achieved by $r=5$, $m_R=2$ in a $\lambda_l=532$~nm lattice, phase accumulation time $\tau=1$~s, $C'=2$, and spin flip probability $P_f=1/2$, one can achieve $\Delta g/g\sim 6\times 10^{-9}/\sqrt{\mathrm{Hz}}$ with about $5\times 10^4$ atoms, which is $20$~dB enhancement beyond SQL.
 If we compare this sensitivity with SQL for $\tau=10$~s, still a $10$~dB enhancement is possible, meaning that even after accounting for the fragility of the spin squeezed states, our protocol can not only reduce the required averaging time by a factor of $10$, but also increase the measurement bandwidth of time-varying signal by a factor of $10$, compared to unentangled lattice-based interferometers \cite{Tarallo2014,alauze2018trapped}.

 {\it Conclusion and outlook.}---We proposed a quantum enhanced interferometric protocol using Wannier-Stark states in standing-wave cavity QED system, which allows for homogeneous spin squeezing generation and micrometric spatial resolution for gravimetry and force sensing.
 The many-body entanglement in our scheme leads to an order of magnitude reduction of the required averaging time compared to unentangled lattice-based interferometers.
-While we focused here on dynamical generation of spin squeezing, our protocol can also be used to perform homogeneous quantum nondemolition (QND) measurement [see Eq.~(\ref{eq:qnd})] in standing-wave cavity QED system.
-Our work opens new possibilities for quantum enhanced interferometry in versatile compact atomic sensors.
+Our work opens new possibilities for quantum enhanced interferometry in versatile compact atomic sensors, as well as novel Hamiltonian engineering in quantum many-body simulators.